amazeeio/docs/local_docker_development/os_x_cachalot/help.md

 1. Make sure everything is running correctly

   ```
-  amazeeio-cachalot status
+  cachalot status
   ```

 1. Restart cachalot:

   ```
-  amazeeio-cachalot restart
+  cachalot restart
   ```

 ## Cachalot starts with `NFS failed to run`

-1. Restart your cachalot with `amazeeio-cachalot restart`
+1. Restart your cachalot with `cachalot restart`
 2. Check if your brew installation is all correct, do that with

   ```
   brew doctor
   ```

    and fix eventual issues.
-Then restart `amazeeio-cachalot restart`
+Then restart `cachalot restart`

 ## I get an error like `port is already allocated.` during start